AmberForrester/Portfolio/README.md

 </details>

 > [!NOTE]
-> There will be errors related to your imports for the dependencies not installed yet, if you chose to copy the `tailwind.config.ts` code snippet provided.
+> There will be errors related to your imports for the dependencies not installed yet, if you chose to copy the `tailwind.config.ts` code snippet provided above.

 To solve the errors, within your ***second*** terminal use the following commands:
 ```
 npm install mini-svg-data-uri
 ```